Campus Safety and Wellbeing

 The continued health, safety and welfare of all staff, students and visitors is our highest priority.
 Significant work has taken place over the last few months to ensure that our working environment will be as safe as possible.
 This includes focused cleaning, new signage, one way systems, risk assessments, and compliance with government guidance for the safe re-opening of workplaces post lockdown.

 You should wear a face covering in all public areas including corridors, lifts, canteens, toilets, libraries and any communal areas unless you are exempt from wearing one under Scottish Government advice.
 If you are exempt it would be useful if you could contact your doctor who may be able to provide you with a lanyard that makes you identifiable as being exempt.
 This advice may change depending upon updated public health advice.
+Please ensure that used face coverings are disposed of appropriately in bins, both on and off campus.

 Where risk assessments have identified a requirement for PPE when undertaking relevant tasks, this will be provided.